cmaravil/border_data/README.md

 ## Getting Started

-The projects instructions were obtiined via Insight's Github repo:
+The projects instructions were obtained via Insight's Github repo:
 <a href="https://github.com/InsightDataScience/border-crossing-analysis">Insigths Border Crossing Analysis Repo</a>

 The data to create and test this project was obtained from The Bureau of Transportation Statistics.